top of page

 Sam is most passionate about making a profound impact on the community and with each individual she serves.
 She is committed to a trauma-informed, victim-centered approach that considers the whole person and experience.

-Zoe Nixon, Assistant Director and Victim Advocate
+Mori Boudreau, Assistant Director and Victim Advocate

 SAFE PLACE SUPPORTERS